Jump to

 It’s important to keep your schedule flexible.

 Some online tutoring jobs will have varying hours and often change every month.
-Others will have hours set in stone for longer periods.

 The point is that if you can show a little flexibility, you’ll be able to pick up more hours, tutor more classes, and in the end yield a bigger paycheck.